 Quality Inspection Forms (QIFs), also known as receiving inspection or material inspection, validates the quality of incoming parts/components/materials based on a set acceptance criterion which is pre-determined based on the project plan.
 Receiving inspection is performed by quality assurance personnel to resolve quality issues during pre-production.

 A First Article of Inspection (FAI) is performed on all parts that come off these tools to ensure that critical dimensions were maintained during the manufacturing process.
-The FAI verifies that the part produced from the tool complies to the original measurements laid out in the design drawings.
+The FAI verifies that the part produced from the tool complies with the original measurements laid out in the design drawings.

 MFMEA stands for Machinery Failure Mode and Effect Analysis and is a methodical approach used for identifying risks associated with machinery and equipment failure.
 In short, each manufacturing operation will be reviewed and assigned a risk score.
 If the risk score is above a specified threshold then a fixture or test is recommended to address this risk.